Sequencers

 Music Sync

 Sequencers can be synced to the tower's music.
-This will adjust the speed of the Sequencer to match the BPM of the currently playing song.
+This will adjust the speed of the Sequencer to match the BPM of the currently playing song (1 stud per beat).
 See the documentation on music sync for more information.
+Note that music-synced sequencers will continue moving forward until the end of the song and do not support looping.

 Configuration